Any journey begins with a decision.

 Grandmothers have a hard time saying goodbye to grandkids, but this is a great way to get the grandkids to come to you.
 Give them a reason to come overseas, to visit you… teach them, expand their horizons.

-Then we went to Live and Invest Overseas’ Retire Overseas Conference in the United States, in San Antonio.
+Then we went to Live And Invest Overseas’ Retire Overseas Conference in the United States.
 We realized there was so much more we wanted to know.
 We couldn’t get enough.
 We decided that we wanted to come back for as many of these events as we needed to until we got it, until we knew everything that we needed to know.

 During one of those conference trips, our permanent residency came in.
 And it was then that Shyla made her decision.
 We weren’t just going to be official legal residents of Panama.
 We were moving to Panama!
 My job then was to get us down here.

 Simply enter your email address below and we'll send you our FREE REPORT - Live And Invest In Panama: The #1 Retirement Haven In The Americas.

 Moving To Panama, The Adventure Of A Lifetime

 From that point on, we were committed.
 We sold our house and bought two one-way tickets.
 We packed our household goods and furniture into a container.